-The US government imposes excise taxes on a wide range of goods and activities, including air travel, gasoline and diesel fuel used for transportation, and manufacturing of specified goods.
+The US government imposes excise taxes on a wide range of goods and activities, including air travel, gasoline and diesel fuel used for transportation, telecommunications, air transportation, wagering, and manufacturing of specified goods.
 A fee on health plans under the Affordable Care Act (ACA), called the Patient-Centered Outcomes Research Institute (PCORI) fee, is reported and paid as an excise tax as well.

 There is no federal-level stamp tax; however, state and local governments frequently impose stamp taxes at the time of officially recording a real estate or other transaction.
 In many state and local jurisdictions, this is also referred to as a real property transfer tax.
 The state or local transfer tax on real estate generally is imposed on the recording of the transfer of the transferred deed.
 In some states, the transfer tax also is imposed on the transfer of a controlling interest in an entity that owns real property.

 The corporate tax rate on long-term capital gains currently is the same as the tax rates applicable to a corporation’s ordinary income.
 (By contrast, individuals may be subject to a lower rate on long-term capital gain than on short-term capital gain.)